scout-app/scout-app/README.md

   * [ ] Delete settings file button in preferences
   * [ ] Accept pull requests for app translations.
   * [ ] Add in badges to show number of alerts/messages for the Status of All Projects button
+  * [ ] Recursive Sass input folder rendering.
+We currently monitor all changes, but only process files in the root.
+  * [ ] Investigate adding [Eyeglass](https://github.com/sass-eyeglass/eyeglass) into Scout-App, as it's the closest time to Compass for Node-Sass.

 * * *